sciencesowhat/sciencesowhat.github.io/_posts/2015-08-18-smell-detects-donors.markdown

 date: 2015-08-18
 comments: true
 landing: true
+description: Using only the uniqueness of a individual's sense of smell, researchers are able to find potential transplant donors.
 ---

 ## Researchers discover a new way of discovering bone marrow transplants matches by using only their sense of smell!